zaiisao/Documentation/en/Voice/ios_audio.md

 title: Integrate the SDK
 description:
 platform: iOS
-updatedAt: Thu Dec 06 2018 09:47:00 GMT+0000 (UTC)
+updatedAt: Thu Dec 06 2018 09:47:04 GMT+0000 (UTC)
 ---
 # Integrate the SDK
-This page contains information on how to prepare the development environment before enabling a voice call with the Agora Voice SDK.
+This page contains information on how to prepare the development environment before enabling a voice call with the Agora SDK for iOS.

 ## Prerequisites